wcj365/python-stats-dataviz/my-notes.md

 # Notes For Session #2
 - Brief self-introduction of the students who did not get a chance to speak.
 - Assignment 01 Q & A and the course in general
     - Text book: SECOND edition
+    - Students in this course have different level of experience in Python.
+        - I will do my best to accommodate everyone
+        - Students also should accommodate and help each other
 - Tips
     - Python is case-sensitive
     - Keep four spaces for indeentation